Comcast/ProjectGuardRail/baseline.md

 There are 28 questions that should be filled out by the development team/ML engineer for the application.
 The last question is specific to Generative AI applications only.

-Questions highlight in <b>bold</b> indicate those which require minor testing before the question can be answered.
+Questions highlighted in <b>bold</b> indicate those which require minor testing before the question can be answered.

 | CATEGORY              | DESCRIPTION                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|